Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 Enjoy your new blog.<br>
 </p>

+And just like that, fellow detectives, we covered basically **EVERYTHING** you need to create a Jekyll blog, manage it, and publish it, in this comprehensive guide, we learned together:

+- What Jekyll is, its features, and what is a static site.
+- How to create a Jekyll blog, and run it.
+- How to create a post, and what is the `Front Matter`.
+- How to work with images, how to organize our posts in folders, and work with drafts.
+- We learned to customize our blog at a basic level.
+- How to install themes and plugins.
+- How to host our blog in Github Pages.
+- How to publish our changes.

+Now, you're well equipped to create your blog, now go, and create amazing stuff!

 ## Sources

-Girafe Academy's series on Jekyll, invaluable help for me to write this post, and to make this very site: https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB
+Giraffe Academy's series on Jekyll, invaluable help for me to write this post, and to make this very site: <a href="https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB">https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB</a>

-Cloudfare's website's definition of a Static Site Generator: https://www.cloudflare.com/learning/performance/static-site-generator/
+Cloudfare's website's definition of a Static Site Generator: <a href="https://www.cloudflare.com/learning/performance/static-site-generator/">https://www.cloudflare.com/learning/performance/static-site-generator/</a>

-Gitlab's blog post about the differences of a dynamic and a static website: https://about.gitlab.com/blog/2016/06/03/ssg-overview-gitlab-pages-part-1-dynamic-x-static/
+Gitlab's blog post about the differences of a dynamic and a static website: <a href="https://about.gitlab.com/blog/2016/06/03/ssg-overview-gitlab-pages-part-1-dynamic-x-static/">https://about.gitlab.com/blog/2016/06/03/ssg-overview-gitlab-pages-part-1-dynamic-x-static/</a>